-Steve, thanks for throwing away those lime green Tuas with Ramers — I found them in the dumpster and they’re now for sale on Ebay as valuable antiques (grin).
+Steve, thanks for throwing away those lime green Tuas with Ramers — I found them in the dumpster and they’re now for sale on Ebay as valuable antiques.

 As for re-drilling skis, there is a traditional view in ski culture that drilling extra binding holes devalues a ski and weakens it to the point where one should be cautious about using it hard.
-This might still be true for large aggressive skiers using non-release telemark bindings or DIN 12 AT binders set to max.
+This might still be true for large aggressive skiers using non-release telemark bindings or DIN 16 touring binders set to max.
 Otherwise, read on — you can drill a bunch of holes in most skis (though some ski models are known to be weak and indeed should only have one set of holes).

-Thanks to the needs of telemarkers, most of today’s backcountry skis have an incredibly beefy reinforcement in the binding mount area.
+Thanks to the needs of telemarkers, many if not most of today’s backcountry touring skis have an incredibly beefy reinforcement in the binding mount area.
 (Though a recent trend has been to back off from this to save weight, so be sure to research what you’ve got).
-More, nearly all modern skis are super strong, exceptions being purpose built race skis and that sort of thing.
+More, nearly all modern skis are overall super strong.
 I’ve skied for years on planks Swiss-cheesed with up to four sets of binding holes and never broken a ski under the foot or had a binding rip out in normal use.
-(Bear in mind I’m not an aggressive skier, don’t fall that much, use release bindings set to release (not telemark bindings), and mount bindings using the methods detailed below.)
+(Bear in mind I’m not an aggressive skier, don’t fall that much, use release bindings set to release, and mount bindings using the methods detailed below.)

 So, how to do the deed?
 Lay out your new binding holes on your backcountry skis.
 If using a mechanical jig you can look down through the drill bushings and check how close to the old holes you are.
 Once you decide on a position, drill at will if you’re far enough from existing holes.
 If you’ve got an overlap situation, read on.
 If using a paper template, punch out the screw locations with a paper punch so you can slide the paper around and see how your new holes relate to existing.